A mulch that not only keeps soil moist and weed free, but also repels snails and slugs – would that not be wonderful?

 The above list is of course not exhaustive, and I am still looking for more resources.

-It would be awesome to discover a mulch against snails that is simple to apply and at best can even be made at home.
+It would be wonderful to discover a mulch against snails that is simple to apply and at best can even be made at home.

-For every tip in this direction, I am very grateful!
+For every tip in this direction, I am truly grateful!